 Whether they’re up to something suspicious or not, this is an invasion of privacy.
 If you can’t trust your partner to be honest with you and have to snoop through their phone to feel confident, you likely have pistanthrophobia.

 This fear of trusting people isn’t just annoying for you, but it makes things very difficult in a relationship.
 If you don’t trust them, they are put under a lot of pressure to prove their faithfulness.
 That isn’t right.
-[Read: What to do about that nagging cheating suspicion?]
+[Read: What to do about that nagging cheating suspicion]

 This is over the line.
 You should be confident in your partner’s behavior.
 Whether your pistanthrophobia is directed at your partner or other people, it is preventing you from being happy.

-Are you already assuming they’ve cheated on you and it’s only the first date?
-They had to stay late at the office, and you assume they’re having an affair?
+Are you already assuming they’ve cheated on you when it’s only the first date?
+They had to stay late at the office, and you assume that they’re having an affair?

 Unless the signs are clear that they’re doing something unfaithful, you cannot jump to conclusions and assume the worst-case scenario.
-This doesn’t just make you paranoid, but it will break their trust in you, as well.
+This doesn’t just make you paranoid.
+It will break their trust in you, as well.

 Pistanthrophobia has thousands of causes, but a basis of distrust from a young age is very often carried into adulthood and can sabotage otherwise healthy relationships.
 [Read: How abandonment issues affect your relationship]

 Your partner needs to know.
 If you’re on your first date, maybe save it for later.
-But, eventually, if the relationship develops, they should know about your fear of trusting people.
+Eventually, if the relationship develops, they should know about your fear of trusting people.

-You need to make sure they understand where this fear of trusting someone comes from.
-Let them know it isn’t about them but about your past and you’re working through it.
+You need to make sure that they understand where this fear of trusting someone comes from.
+Let them know that it isn’t about them.
+It’s about your past, and you’re working through it.

 If you have pistanthrophobia, consider seeking a counselor.
 People have this stigma against going to see a therapist, and they think that they’re weak and unable to handle their own issues.
 That’s not the case.
-Admitting you need outside help is a strength.
+Admitting that you need outside help is a strength.
 You are taking a step to better yourself.

 This is a hard one to do, but it’ll be worth it.
 Instead of having expectations for others, focus on what you can control.
 Focus on your reactions.
 Worry about what you can do, not what others might or might not do.

 Expecting someone to cheat pushes them away and likely into the arms of someone else.
 Try to go with the flow.

 It can seem annoying to constantly think about your fear of trusting people.
 Pistanthrophobia can take over your life.
 Instead of letting it take center stage, get it out.
 Write down everything you’re feeling.
-Scribble down what caused it, what effects its having on your life, and how you want to get over it.
+Scribble down what caused it, what effects it’s having on your life, and how you want to get over it.

 Stop dating for a while.
-When you have a fear of trusting someone you may think the cure is to find someone to trust.
-But, sometimes that makes it worse.
+When you have a fear of trusting someone, you may think that the cure is to find someone to trust.
+Sometimes that makes it worse.

 If you turn patterns from your past into expectations for the future, you will always be waiting for something bad to happen.
 You can learn to trust people again.
-It would help if you tried to let go of past blame so that you could land someone potentially great.
+It would help if you tried to let go of past blame so that you could potentially land someone great.

 Keep fighting.
-Don’t let your fearing of trusting people stop you from living your life.
+Don’t let your fear of trusting people stop you from living your life.
 This isn’t incurable or permanent, no matter how much it may feel that way.
 Keep going for it.
 The risk of pain comes with every worthwhile relationship.

-[Read: Don’t stay stuck: 16 strategies to get your shit together]
+[Read: Don’t stay stuck – 16 strategies to get your shit together]

 Though pistanthrophobia adds a lot of pressure and strain to a relationship, you can overcome it and get rid of your fear of trusting people once and for all.